Power, Exponential, and Logistic Regression via Pseudoinverse

 4. Construct a logistic regression whose range is $0.5 < y < 10.5$ and fit it to $[(1,2), (2,3), (3,5)].$

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Power, Exponential, and Logistic Regression via Pseudoinverse.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/power-exponential-and-logistic-regression-via-pseudoinverse/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/power-exponential-and-logistic-regression-via-pseudoinverse/